-- 5.95 Any historic features within the existing grounds of the building should be retained. - 5.96 Where possible, ancillary uses such as garaging, storage (e.g. for fuel, bins, cycles, garden equipment), stabling for horses, etc. should be accommodated within a ground floor section of the existing building, to avoid the need for new outbuildings. - 5.97 Fragmentation in the setting should be avoided.
+- 5.96 Where possible, ancillary uses such as garaging and storage (e.g. for fuel, bins, cycles, garden equipment) should be accommodated within a ground floor section of the existing building, to avoid the need for new outbuildings. - 5.97 Fragmentation in the setting should be avoided.
 Structures that physically subdivide the existing setting of a historic building, particularly yards, into separate areas will compromise the setting.
-Dwarf walls or closed boarded fences are inappropriate. - 5.98 Traditional features in the landscape, such as drystone walls and five bar vehicular gates will provide cues for exterior design. - 5.99 Avoid overly-domestic features such as patios, timber fencing, extensive garden landscaping, ornamental ponds, lamp-posts and pergolas.
-Garden areas or outdoor sitting areas are best accommodated in small walled enclosures where these exist, or where they can be added discreetly without adversely affecting the setting.
+Dwarf walls or closed boarded fences are inappropriate. - 5.98 Features in the landscape, such as drystone walls and traditional vehicular gates will provide cues for exterior design. - 5.99 Avoid overly-domestic features such as patios, timber fencing, extensive garden landscaping, ornamental ponds, lamp-posts and pergolas.
+Garden areas or outdoor sitting areas are best accommodated in small walled enclosures where these exist, or where they can be added discreetly without adversely affecting the setting. - 5.100In some cases it may prove impossible to provide much in the way of garden space.
+Where fields run up to the edge of the building, this simple relationship should be retained unaltered; this is of particular importance for agricultural buildings such as barns. - 5.101Where isolated farm buildings are converted, car parking should be located in a wellscreened area, ideally outside the farm group.
+Formal drives and tarmac surfaces should be avoided in favour of less standardised solutions and finishes, such as crushed stone, that have a more natural appearance and provide permeability for more sustainable drainage.